Board vs. project: what's the difference?

 Use a board when you need a flexible space to track tasks, workflows, or team collaboration without the need for structured project management features.
 Boards are ideal for managing daily operations or workflows that aren't tied to specific timelines.

 On the other hand, use a project when you’re managing a structured initiative with clear goals, tasks, and deadlines.
-Projects offer a more detailed approach to managing work.
-Also, use a project to access advanced features such as Cross-Project Dependencies, an All Projects Dashboard, a Resource planner, or a Capacity manager.
+Projects offer a more detailed approach to managing work. n the Enterprise plan, projects also support advanced capabilities such as Cross-Project Dependencies, an All Projects Dashboard, a Resource planner, or a Capacity manager.

 Converting a Board into a Project